cello-proj/cello/docs/architecture.md

 ## Operations

-Operations are are converted to the equivalent command in the target framework.
+Operations are converted to the equivalent command in the target framework.

 * Terraform
   * **Sync**: init, apply